Tkanos/konsumerou/README.md

 # konsumerou

-ksonsumerou is a kafka consumer router.
+konsumerou is a kafka consumer router.
 When you have your http endpoint on your main you have to define 2 things:
 - the route ("/mypoint" for example)
 - And an handler (that will execute the code of this endpoint)